Groupe Caisse d'Épargne: History

-In October 2008 Groupe Caisse d'épargne announced plans to merge with Groupe Banque Populaire, in response to recent consolidation in the banking industry.
-Press agency AFP linked the announcement directly to the 2008 financial crisis.
-The companies intend however to retain their separate retail banking brands and branch networks.
-The merged entity would hold €480 billion in deposits and have over six million customers.
+In October 2008, Groupe Caisse d'Épargne announced plans to merge with Groupe Banque Populaire, in the context of consolidation in the banking sector.
+The press agency AFP linked the announcement directly to the 2008 financial crisis.
+The two groups nevertheless intended to retain their separate retail banking brands and branch networks.
+The combined entity was expected to hold €480 billion in deposits and to serve more than six million customers.

-Groupe Caisse d'épargne completed its merger with the BFBP (Banque fédérale des banques populaires) in July 2009, and became BPCE, France's second-largest bank.
+Groupe Caisse d'Épargne completed its merger with BFBP, the Banque fédérale des banques populaires, in July 2009.
+The merged group became BPCE, described at the time as France's second-largest bank.

 Operations

 The group's most notable brand is the Caisse d'épargne network of mutual savings banks.
 Along with La Banque Postale and Crédit Mutuel, the bank shared the rights to offer the popular Livret A savings accounts, backed by the French government until January 1, 2009.

 In addition, the group is also the owner of the mortgage bank Crédit Foncier, the corporate and private bank Banque Palatine and Financière Océor, a commercial, private asset management and specialist finance bank serving France's overseas departments.

 In 2006 Groupe Caisse d'épargne merged its investment bank IXIS Corporate and Investment Bank with Groupe Banque Populaire's Natexis, creating Natixis, a publicly traded investment bank in which Caisse d'épargne and Groupe Banque Populaire currently hold an equal stake of 35.25%.
 Groupe Caisse d'épargne has also since merged its private wealth management bank La Compagnie 1818 into the Natixis group.

 The group is listed in the 2007 ICA Global 300 list of mutuals and co-operatives, ranked 11th by 2005 turnover, making it the 2nd largest co-operative banking group in the world, after Crédit Agricole.
 It was the fourth French bank and the twenty-fifth bank in the world by total assets in 2008.

 The company suffered a €751 million derivatives trading loss in October 2008, which it blamed partly on the high market volatility at the time.
 The group of employees responsible for making the unauthorised trades was dismissed.